 While Japan is commonly perceived as a small country, there are many, many places to see when traveling to Japan.
 Here are just several of the country's most notable destinations.

-Tokyo: Tokyo is a foodie’s dream with the most Michelin star restaurants of any city in the world.
+Tokyo: A foodie’s dream with the most Michelin star restaurants of any city in the world.
 It also offers impressive modern architecture, beautiful gardens, and cultural sites.
 Don’t miss the Imperial Palace and the Sensō-ji Temple.

 Yoshino: Most of the year Yoshino is a quiet village, but in early April, thousands of cherry trees blossom on Mount Yoshino, turning the quaint town into a beautiful, fragrant wonderland.
 If you plan to stay overnight, you must book your accommodations well in advance, since this is one of the most popular cherry blossom destinations.